ndjstn/ndjstn.github.io/_tabs/about.md

 categories: [personal, projects, interests]
 ---

 Welcome to my personal corner of the web!
-Here, you'll discover my projects, passions, and a bit about who I am.
+Here, you will discover my projects, passions, and a bit about who I am.

 ## Projects